 Basecamp Terlingua also offers casitas, a retro trailer, and campsites.

 I opted to stay in a caravan offered through Airbnb.
+Staying in a rented camper — whether through Airbnb or RVShare — is all fun without the responsibility of ownership.
 The camper had two separate sleeping areas — a perfect arrangement for my situation.
-It had a bathroom with a shower, a kitchen, an outdoor sitting area, picnic table, firepit, and grill.
-Staying in an Airbnb camper is all fun without the responsibility of ownership.
+It had a full bathroom, a kitchen, an outdoor sitting area, a picnic table, a fire pit, and a grill.
+It did not have Wi-Fi, but I had uninterrupted cell service.

 Pro Tip: Add your name to the waitlist, then browse in the Terlingua Trading Company next door.
 They accept reservations for parties of 10 or more.
 The restaurant is wheelchair accessible.